Cooper Morgan

 Western Washington University

-- Currently taking graduate courses in Machine Learning, Deep Learning, and Robotics.
+- Graduate courses in Machine Learning, Deep Learning, Robotics, and Neural Terrain Representation.

 - Minor in Anthropology